These DIY mudroom lockers added much needed storage and organization to this busy space.

 Mudrooms are the catch-all area of a home.
-This is the first space you enter when coming in from the garage or back door and can often be messy and cluttered.
-Organizing a mudroom is an easy way to provide you with more space.
-Learn how you can easily help with organization as well as style by building your own DIY mudroom lockers with this step-by-step tutorial.
+As the first space you enter when coming in from the garage or back door, this area can often be messy and cluttered.
+Creating a mudroom design with detailed organizing is an easy way to provide you with more space.
+Learn how you can easily achieve extra storage as well as style by building your own DIY mudroom lockers with this step-by-step tutorial.

-I decided to build some easy DIY mudroom lockers along the back wall.
-Building something like this can be overwhelming.
-So, I took it in stages.
+I decided to build my own mudroom lockers along the back wall.
+Building something like this can be overwhelming if you haven't tackled building projects like this before.
+I took it in stages to simplify all the steps.
 This makes the process much easier and gave me good stopping spots.

 - 4 sheets of 4'x8' ยพ" thick baltic birch plywood - Home Depot

-- Poplar - for the bench or whatever wood you want
+- Poplar - for the bench or whatever wood you prefer

 - Shiplap